CounterHack/config-review/Boundary_Protection_Requirements.md

 Deploy network-based Intrusion Detection Systems (IDS) sensors to look for unusual attack mechanisms and detect compromise of these systems at each of the organization's network boundaries.

->The EI-ISAC and the Albert sensors together capture and monitor networks traffic of jurisdictions.
-Election technology deployed outside of the jurisdictions' network should have a similar technology deployed and monitored.
+>The EI-ISAC and the Albert sensors together capture and monitor networks traffic of jurisdictions. technology deployed outside of the jurisdictions' network should have a similar technology deployed and monitored.

 Applies to: Hosted components